 I don't drink/like going to clubs, how can I make friends?

 First off, you should still definitely try out one of our JCR events.
 It’s a great way to meet new people (a.k.a. get a good look at that cutie you’ve had your eye on since move-in day), and it’s the perfect excuse to get dolled up and snap some sweet instas.
 However, if you don’t feel up to this then that’s totally cool- there’s so many more opportunities!
 Turn to the “What’s Going on in Trinity Hall” page to see all the amazing clubs we have going on.
 It’s going to be so easy to meet people and make friends, so please don’t stress about it.
 You’re gonna have the time of your life, I promise!

 What is Trinity Hall?

 Trinity Hall is student accommodation provided by Trinity College Dublin.
-It contains over 900 first years, and other undergraduate students.
+It contains around 800 first years, and other undergraduate students.